Dublin and South Eastern Railway: Dublin, Wicklow and Wexford Railway Company

 In the early 1870s the route was finally completed to Wexford.
 The route from Enniscorthy to the original Wexford Station (Carcur) was opened on 17 August 1872.
 It was extended to Wexford North, the current station, in August 1874.

-Branch To Waterford
+Branch to Waterford

 A branch was opened to New Ross in 1887.
 This left the main line at Macmine near Wexford.
 It was extended from New Ross to Waterford in 1904.
 This extension connected with the Great Southern and Western Railway, which in turn connected with trains for the south of Ireland.

 City of Dublin Junction Railway

-The City of Dublin Junction railway opened on 1 May 1891.
+The City of Dublin Junction Railway was authorised by the Dublin, Wicklow and Wexford Railway (City of Dublin Junction Railways) Act 1884 (47 & 48 Vict. c. clxxxii), and opened on 1 May 1891.
 This connected the DW&W at Westland Row station with Amiens Street station in the north of the city.